tpb1908/CWDoc/doc.md

 Finally, in order to draw the ```URLDrawable``` the container is invalidated and its text is set to its current text to force a layout refresh.

+###### Loading images from Assets and Resources

+While they are not currently used in this project, some may want to load images from the device itself.
+Either those included in the assets directory, or in resources.

+This can be handled with the ```AssetsImageGetter``` and ```ResImageGetter```.

+#import "markdowntextview/src/main/java/com/tpb/mdtext/imagegetter/AssetsImageGetter.java"

+The ```AssetsImageGetter``` creates an ```InputStream``` from an assets path and loads the drawable from it.

+#import "markdowntextview/src/main/java/com/tpb/mdtext/imagegetter/ResImageGetter.java"

+The ```ResImageGetter``` attempts to load a drawable from a resource name, checking the current package as well as the built in drawables.

 #page

 ## User Activity